SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 ![SysKit Point Subscription - Subscriptions Screen](../.gitbook/assets/purchasing-syskit-point_subscriptions-screen.png)

-After clicking Buy Now, you are redirected to the purchasing site.
+After clicking **Buy Now**, you are redirected to the purchasing site.
   * On the left side of the screen, you can find an **overview of your selected subscription (1)**
   * On the right side of the screen, you will need to input your **credit card details (2)** to finalize the purchase